 Word clouds are a cool-looking alternative to the open text.
 They work well with one- or two-word answers.
 The more times a word is submitted, the larger it appears on the screen.
 To optimize their use, start your questions with “In one word, what do you..?”

 As the name suggests, these polls let your audience rate things.
 You can use them to rate what you just presented.
 For example, at our quarterly offsite, our CEO lets us ‘rate’ the business objectives and then encourages the team to share why they had voted the way they did with others.

-3. Technical setup: ‘Integrate’ polls into your presentation
+3. Technical setup: Integrate live polls into your presentations

 Once you have your flow thought-through, it’s time to align the polls with your slide deck.

-With Slido, you don’t embed polls directly into your presentation.
-Instead, you activate them remotely with your smartphone.
+If you’re using other platforms such as PowePoint or Prezi, you don’t embed live polls into your presentations directly but activate them remotely with your smartphone through your Slido admin.
 Once you activate a poll, it appears on top of your slide until you deactivate it and move on with your story.
 It gives you lots of flexibility.

 As a solo presenter, you can do it easily from one computer.

 - Sign in (or sign up if you don’t have an account) and let the Switcher run in the background.

 - Grab your smartphone, log in with the same credentials, and activate a poll when it’s time.